simeononsecurity/simeononsecurity.ch/content/articles/best-data-recovery-tools-recover-lost-files/index.en.md

 ### Data Rescue

 Another excellent data recovery tool for Mac is **Data Rescue**.
-It is a comprehensive software designed to recover lost or deleted data from Mac systems.
+It's a comprehensive software designed to recover lost or deleted data from Mac systems.
 Data Rescue supports a variety of data loss scenarios including accidental deletion, hard drive corruption, and more.

 Key features of Data Rescue include: